 The RSP provides users with access to data and services through three distinct user-facing Aspects: a Portal, which facilitates interactive exploration of the data; a JupyterLab-based Notebook environment for data analysis using Python; and an extensive set of Application Programming Interfaces (APIs) that enable programmatic access to both data and services.
-The three Aspects are designed to be fully integrated, enabling seamless workflows across the RSP.
-The data products described in §3 are accessible via all three Aspects, and the system facilitates operations such as starting a query in one Aspect and retrieving its results in another.
+The three Aspects are designed to be fully integrated, enRubin DP1 33 abling seamless workflows across the RSP.
+The data 2227 products described in §3 are accessible via all three Aspects, and the system facilitates operations such as 2229 starting a query in one Aspect and retrieving its results in another.
 Figure 32 shows the Rubin Science Platform landing page in the Google cloud.